 If working with an exclusive buyer’s agent rest assured he/she is on your side and has a fiduciary duty to you.
 An expert buyer’s agent does a lot of research to extract any information that is beneficial to you, such as the seller’s motivation and how long the unit has been listed and is obligated to pass it along to you.
-With that in mind, you need to consider that a lowball offer will not be taken seriously, particularly since the current New York City housing market is humming along nicely.
+Be mindful to consider market conditions before submitting a lowball offer.

 While many buyers fret over the proper price, trust your buyer’s agent experience and expertise.
 After all, he/she know the market and have done this plenty of times.

-People tend to focus on the offer price, but there are other components that can affect the likelihood of your offer being accepted.
+People tend to focus on the offer price, but other components can affect the likelihood of your offer being accepted.

 Your offer needs to include how much you plan on financing, as a percentage of the purchase price.
 Co-ops have special rules, and it is not unusual for a New York City boards to require a minimum 20% down payment.
 You and your agent will know this and how much the building expects you to put down before viewing.

 Cash offers put you in the best competitive position with greater leverage for negotiations.
 After all, cash is king.
-After that, those without a mortgage contingency (the deal depends on you obtaining a mortgage within a certain period of time) comes next.
+After that, those without a mortgage contingency (the deal depends on you obtaining a mortgage within a certain period) comes next.
 As your down payment goes down, so does the strength of your offer.

 It is essential that you obtain pre-approval from a lender before submitting an offer.
 This allows you to become more comfortable with the amount you can borrow.
 It also gives the seller more confidence since he/she knows you have been approved for a loan, easing their mind.
 Your offer should include your pre-approval letter, along with evidence that you have the down payment and sufficient cash reserves.